openactive/OpenActive.Server.NET/CONTRIBUTING.md

 ## Pull Request Process

 Changes to [OpenActive.Server.Net](.) should be tested with the [Test Suite](#test-suite) before a Pull Request is submitted, to ensure that the reference implementation remains conformant.
-If changes are also required to Test Suite in order to properly test the new changes, then `coverage/*` branches should be used for both repositories, as documented in Test Suite's [Pull Request Process](https://github.com/openactive/openactive-test-suite/blob/master/CONTRIBUTING.md#pull-request-process) docs.
+If changes are also required to Test Suite in order to properly test the new changes, then `coverage/*` branches should be used for both repositories, as documented in Test Suite's [Pull Request Process](https://github.com/openactive/openactive-test-suite/blob/master/CONTRIBUTING.md#pull-request-process) documentation.

 ## Locally running the reference implementation in order to run Test Suite